HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 With Pizzicato, you can create one or more percussion staves, each with 1 to 16 lines.
 You can determine how the lines are displayed with the following dialog box:

-The General MIDI Standard For Percussion Instruments
+The General MIDI Standard For Drums Instruments

 B 0 Acoustic Bass Drum B 2 Ride Cymbal 2